jojees/project-genesis/README.md

 * **`rabbitmq`**: A message broker for inter-service communication.
 * **`redis`**: A key-value store for caching or temporary data.

 These services communicate primarily via **RabbitMQ**, enabling an event-driven architecture that showcases real-world microservice interaction patterns.
+For further details about the application architecture, please refer to the [Architecture Documentation](docs/architecture.md).

 ---